 Step 3: Under Viewing the Flood Maps, click on your preferred choice.

-Step 4: Once you’ve agreed to the terms on conditions, you’ll be taken to an interactive map you can explore in detail.
+Step 4: Once you’ve agreed to the terms and conditions, you’ll be taken to an interactive map you can explore in detail.

 What is a flood risk report for a house?